TrackPolitics logoTrackPolitics

 AI-generated

-Ben Coleman is a Labour and Co-op MP for Chelsea and Fulham, first elected in July 2024.
-He sits on the Health and Social Care Committee (since October 2024), indicating a focus on health policy at Westminster.
+Ben Coleman is the Labour (Co-op) MP for Chelsea and Fulham, first elected in July 2024.
+He currently serves on the Health and Social Care Committee.
+The available data show he is a backbench MP with a centre-left voting profile.

 Voting Patterns